 Estimated reading time: 4 minutes

-When each child reaches about the age of three, they began helping me plant beans, tomatoes, potatoes, and lettuce.
+When each child reached about the age of three, they began helping me plant beans, tomatoes, potatoes, and lettuce.
 These are some of the easiest veggies for kids to grow.

-I usually begin thumbing through the gardening seed catalogs and kids gardening books in late March.
-The kids sit nearby and we take turns reading out loud.
+I usually begin thumbing through the gardening seed catalogs and kids' gardening books in late March.
+The kids sit nearby, and we take turns reading out loud.
 They also love to look for new and unusual varieties to try.

-We homeschool year round with Sonlight - a full Christian curriculum I've used for almost nine years.
-But by March we're usually ready to take a little break.
+We homeschool year-round with Sonlight - a full Christian curriculum I've used for almost nine years.
+But by March, we're usually ready to take a little break.